The Moon as a possible source for Earth's co-orbital bodies

 \citet{Jiao_GB} took a different approach, combining SPH simulations with N-body integrations to determine the specific ejection site of Kamo'oalewa from the lunar surface.
 Their analysis suggested that Kamo'oalewa likely originated from the Giordano Bruno crater approximately 1-10 million years ago, finding that within 10 million years after ejection, the percentage of particles residing in Earth co-orbital states reached at most 1\%.

-The Chinese space agency's Tianwen-2 mission \citep{mission} is scheduled to launch in May 2025.
+The Chinese space agency's Tianwen-2 mission \citep{mission} launched on a Long March 3B rocket on May 28, 2025.
 One of its goals is to land on the asteroid Kamo'oalewa and collect a 100~g sample that will be returned to Earth by a capsule.
+The probe is expected to reach the asteroid in July 2026.
 In addition to collecting material, remote sensing observations will take place in orbit around Kamo'oalewa.
 The mission results will provide critical data to test the lunar origin hypothesis and enhance our understanding of these unique objects \citep{Venigalla-etal-2019}.

 In this work, we present a comprehensive study of the conditions required for lunar ejecta to become Earth co-orbitals, expanding previous research in some aspects.
 Unlike prior studies that focused primarily on quasi-satellite orbits \citep{Renu_1} or limited launch sites \citep{Renu_2, Jiao_GB}, we systematically investigate co-orbital states using particles ejected from the entire lunar surface with varying velocities.
 Our approach employs automated classification methodology for identifying all co-orbital states, eliminating the subjective visual inspection methods used in some of the previous works.
 This comprehensive sampling across the complete lunar surface allows us to identify not only the optimal ejection velocity for generating Earth co-orbitals, particularly quasi-satellites, but also the geographical distribution of favorable launch sites on the lunar surface.